 I wanted all the flavor of regular quiche minus the carbs that a wheat crust recipe has.
 So if you are looking for a fast and easy gluten-free quiche, then this recipe won’t disappoint.

-Imagine a keto quiche Lorraine that can be put together quickly and enjoyed often.
-That’s what this simple low carb quiche provides.
+Imagine a keto or low carb quiche Lorraine that can be put together quickly and enjoyed often?
+I am happy to report that this is it!

 Easy Keto Quiche

-As a reader of this blog you may have guessed, that I enjoy cooking for company.
-Frankly, if I had more time, I would have people over more frequently.
+Personally, I love cooking for the company.
+And frankly, if I had more time, I would have people over more frequently.
 Would you agree that sharing a meal with family and friends is a great way to bond?

-And what better way than to invite your guests to brunch and greet them with an easy keto quiche Lorraine?
-It’s always fun to invite guests to join us for a meal, and give them an opportunity to try a keto dish.
+And what better way than to invite your guests to brunch and greet them with an easy quiche Lorraine that also happens to be low in carbs?
+It’s always fun to invite friends and family over for a keto meal.

-What amuses me, is how stunned they are to realize how delicious keto food actually is.
-I don’t know why the surprise, after all if you leave all the fat and remove the bad carbs, what you are left with is very tasty food.
+What amuses me is how stunned they are to realize how delicious keto food actually is.
+I don’t know why they are surprised, after all if you leave all the fat and remove the bad carbs, what you’re left with is very tasty food.

 In the end, it’s all about educating people to make better choices.
-So why not start with a healthy keto quiche for breakfast?
+So why not start with healthy keto quiches for breakfast?